How LotScout Works

 Field coverage varies by source

 Not all sources provide the same data fields.
-KSL has 100% mileage and title status coverage.
 Craigslist has ~60% mileage coverage (from detail page attributes + description parsing).
 Facebook and OfferUp have lower mileage coverage since it depends on sellers filling in vehicle details.
 VINs are rare on private-party platforms — only ~5-10% of Craigslist, Facebook, and OfferUp listings include them.

 Bot detection can affect coverage